nikolareljin/bt-takeover/README.md

-bt-takeover — Bluetooth takeover + WAV blast (Windows)
+bt-takeover — Bluetooth takeover + WAV blast (Windows + Android)

 Overview
 - Minimal Windows app to help locate and take back your own Bluetooth headphones by scanning/pairing to a known device ID/MAC and playing a WAV file to them at maximum device volume.
+- Android companion app (Android 15+) that routes audio to the current media output (Bluetooth if connected) and plays a chosen MP3/WAV file or white noise at max media volume.
-- Works as a portable app (publish single-file, copy to USB).
-Designed for Windows 11.
+- Windows: works as a portable app (single-file publish).
+Android: ships as an APK.

 Important notes
 - Only use this on devices you own or are authorized to access.
 Headphones connected to another phone/PC may refuse connection until that device disconnects.
 - Loud playback can damage hearing.
 Confirm volume before blasting and use responsibly.

 Features
-- Scan for a Bluetooth device by MAC address or by name snippet; also accepts common Windows DeviceId strings (extracts MAC if present).
-- Attempts pairing if not already paired (SSP / no PIN if supported).
-- Plays a given .wav file directly to the device’s audio endpoint via WASAPI (no need to change the system default).
-- Sets the device endpoint volume to 100% before playback.
+- Windows: scan by MAC or name snippet; attempts pairing if supported; plays a .wav via WASAPI to the device endpoint; forces endpoint volume to 100%; loop toggle.
-- Loop playback toggle with in-app Stop control.
+- Android: choose MP3/WAV or fall back to white noise; loop toggle; stores device ID/MAC and selected audio; checks A2DP connection to your target device and shows routing hint.
+Note: standard Android apps cannot force A2DP pairing/connection; pair/connect from system UI first.

 Usage
 1) Build (Windows, .NET 8 SDK required):